-Debiasing human written text is an important scientific, and social problem that has been investigated by several recent works \citep{zhang2018mitigating, jentzsch2019semantics, badjatiya2019stereotypical, heindorf2019debiasing,ravfogel2020null, gonen2019lipstick, he2021detect}.
+Debiasing human written text is an important scientific and social problem that has been investigated by several recent works \citep{zhang2018mitigating, jentzsch2019semantics, badjatiya2019stereotypical, heindorf2019debiasing,ravfogel2020null, gonen2019lipstick, he2021detect}.
 These methods primarily try to eliminate the biased information from the model's internal representations or from the input itself, disregarding the task performance during the process.
-Ideally and fairly, a model should use the necessary amount of information, irrespective of bias, to achieve an acceptable task performance.
-This trade-off between task performance and bias mitigation is subjective or varies between users \citep{yaghini2021human} and is often hard to achieve via learning from data \citep{zhang2018mitigating}.
-Our goal is to perform a predictive task (here,~predicting a profession based on a biography) -- however, we want to regulate the sensitive information that the model uses while maintaining the model's predictive performance.
+However, in an ideal situation, a model should use only the necessary amount of information, irrespective of bias, to achieve an acceptable task performance.
+This trade-off between task performance and bias mitigation is subjective or varies between users \citep{yaghini2021human} and is often hard to achieve via learning from data \citep{zhang2018mitigating, he2022controlling}. \Cref{fig: model} shows the limit of an algorithmic approach where ignoring all gendered information can lead to a wrong result.

-\Cref{fig:framework} shows the limit of an algorithmic approach where ignoring all gendered information can lead to a wrong result.
-However, a user can further tune the model's belief on the bias, leading to a correct prediction while minimally using biased information.
-While interactive NLP models recently focused on model debugging \citep{DBLP:journals/corr/abs-2112-07867, tandon2022learning}, improving explainability in QA \citep{li2022using}, machine teaching \citep{dalvi2022towards}, critiquing for personalization \citep{li2022self}, and dialog as a more expressive form of explanations \citep{lakkaraju2022rethinking, slack2022talktomodel}, we leverage on the untapped opportunity of adding interaction capabilities for debiasing a model's prediction using natural language feedback.
-Furthermore, allowing the user to interact with underlying prediction rationales addresses the subjective aspect of fairness and improves transparency.
+However, a user can potentially further tune the model's belief on the bias, leading to a correct prediction while minimally using biased information.
+While interactive NLP models recently focused on model debugging \citep{DBLP:journals/corr/abs-2112-07867, tandon2022learning}, improving explainability in QA \citep{li2022using}, machine teaching \citep{dalvi2022towards}, critiquing for personalization \citep{li2022self}, and dialog as a more expressive form of explanations \citep{lakkaraju2022rethinking, slack2022talktomodel}, we focus on an under-explored paradigm of model debiasing using user interactions.
+Objectively, we allow users to adjust prediction rationales at the test time to decrease bias in them, addressing the subjective aspect of fair and transparent debiasing.